Wound care center in San Jose, California

-When left untreated, a chronic wound can become a serious medical condition.
-At Good Samaritan Hospital, our wound care center helps patients with non-healing wounds through a variety of therapies and treatments, including hyperbaric oxygen therapy.
+A chronic wound can be a serious medical condition.
+At Good Samaritan Hospital, our wound care center helps you with these and other types of nonhealing wounds through a variety of therapies and treatments, including hyperbaric oxygen therapy (HBOT).

 Types of wounds we treat

-We treat patients with a wide range of wounds and conditions, including:
+We offer treatment for a wide range of wounds and conditions, including:

 - Burns